ASE A4 Steering Suspension Practice Test

-- A. A clogged TPMS sensor.
+- B. A clogged TPMS sensor.

 - D. Low tire air pressure.

-Answer A is wrong.
-A TPMS sensor has a port to sense the tire's air pressure.
+Answer B is wrong.
+A TPMS ( Tire Pressure Monitoring System) sensor has a port to sense the tire's air pressure.
 If it becomes clogged, the sensor will indicate low air pressure to the module, and the TPMS light will stay illuminated until repaired.
-Recommended air pressures are on the sticker on the driver's side door or door jam.

 Answer D is correct.
 When the light stays on for several minutes of driving and then goes out, one of the tires could have low air pressure.
 As the tire heats from driving, the air pressure increases, and the light goes out.
 Check all four tires and the spare for proper air pressure.
+Recommended air pressures are on the driver's side door or door jam.